treeder/flaregun/README.md

 Setup a cron trigger in your worker settings to run every minute: `*/1 * * * *`

-TODO: Explain how to setup a cron trigger.

 And add this scheduled function to your worker:

 ```js